jordan-aley/Combinational-Multiplier-Hierarchical-Architectures/README.md

 }  CSM_LastBlock_6B

 Architecture #4: CSM_8B

 Designed components that use 8-bits of B per block

 }  CSM_Block_8B

 }  CSM_LastBlock_8B

-Useed Matlab to create input/output test vector files for the design
+Used Matlab to create input/output test vector files for the design

-Createed a testbench with 4 configurations to test each architecture using your I/O files.
+Created a testbench with 4 configurations to test each architecture using your I/O files.

-Test the largest (positive) numbers in the range
+Tested the largest (positive) numbers in the range

-Test the smallest (negative) numbers in the range
+Tested the smallest (negative) numbers in the range

-Test mixed inputs (positive and negative numbers)
+Tested mixed inputs (positive and negative numbers)

-Test from both sides of zero
+Tested from both sides of zero

-Test the zero inputs
+Tested the zero inputs

-Create a schematic for each configuration using the DataFlow feature in ModelSim
+Created a schematic for each configuration using the DataFlow feature in ModelSim